 The study, published Monday in the journal Obesity, is the first to put a number on exactly how much time such dietary self-monitoring actually takes for people who successfully lose weight, the researchers said.

-Researchers found that the most successful of the 142 participants who tracked their food intake during the weight-loss program spent an average 14.6 minutes per day doing so, the release states.
-Participants kept track of their daily calories and fat intake, in addition to their portion sizes and cooking methods, under the researchers instruction.
+Researchers found that the most successful of the 142 participants who tracked their food intake during the weight-loss program spent an average 14.6 minutes per day doing so.
+Participants kept track of their daily calories and fat intake, in addition to their portion sizes and cooking methods, under the researchers' instruction.

-Contrary to what you would assume, the participants who lost the most weight spent didn't spend any more time tracking their diet.
-However, the most successful participants did have more frequent and consistent logins on the monitoring site.
+Interestingly, those who lost the most weight didn't spend more time tracking their diet than those who lost less weight.
+But the most successful participants did have more frequent and consistent logins on the monitoring site.
 For example, those who lost at least 10 percent of their body weight after six months logged in 2.7 times per day, on average, compared with 1.7 times per day, on average, for those who lost less than 10 percent of their body weight.

-"It seems to be the act of self-monitoring itself that makes the difference — not the time spent or the details included," study lead author Jean Harvey said in the release.
+"It seems to be the act of self-monitoring itself that makes the difference — not the time spent or the details included," study lead author Jean Harvey wrote.

-Because all of the food tracking was done online, the researchers note that their findings only apply to electronic self-monitoring and not necessarily the pencil-and-paper method, according to Live Science.
-Additionally, all participants were involved in a clinical trial weight loss program, so the results may not apply to those who aren't in as strict of a program.
+Because all of the food tracking was done online, researchers noted their findings only apply to electronic self-monitoring and not necessarily the pencil-and-paper method, according to Live Science.
+Additionally, all participants were involved in a clinical trial weight loss program, so the results may not apply to those who aren't in a strict weight-reduction program.

 "We know people do better when they have the right expectations," Harvey said.
 "We've been able to tell them that they should exercise 200 minutes per week.
 But when we asked them to write down all their foods, we could never say how long it would take.
 Now we can."